-An active shooter is an individual actively engaged in killing or attempting to kill people in a confined or populated area; in most cases, active shooter use firearm(s) and there is no pattern or method to their selection of victims.
+An active shooter is an individual actively engaged in killing or attempting to kill people in a confined or populated area; in most cases, an active shooter will use firearm(s) and there is no pattern or method to their selection of victims.

 HOW TO RESPOND WHEN AN ACTIVE SHOOTER IS IN YOUR VICINITY

 Quickly determine the most reasonable way to protect your own life.
-Remember that students and visitors are likely to follow the lead of faculty and staff during emergency situations.
+Remember that students and visitors are likely to follow the lead of faculty and staff during emergency situations

 If there is an accessible escape path, attempt to evacuate the premises.
 Be sure to: